We Grow From SeedGolden Bough Tree Farm

 RUGOSA RED ROSE Z2/1.4m

-As well as supplying hips for food, this densely flowered fragrant rose makes a carefree 1.2m hedge when planted 70 cm apart.
+As well as supplying hips for food, this densely flowered fragrant rose makes a carefree 1.2m hedge.
 Vigorous, will tolerate even sea spray & is hardy to Zone 2.
 Rugosas are now grown as a cash crop in Nova Scotia.
-From their vitamin C laden fruit, Swedes make nypon soppa, rosehip soup.
 The odd 'sport' will have white flowers.
+For hedging, plant 70 cm apart.